 What is phishing?

-The term “phishing” describes a wide range of tactics used to trick targets into providing something valuable to a criminal.
+As you watched in our phishing video, the term “phishing” describes a wide range of tactics used to trick targets into providing something valuable to a criminal.
 Phishing attacks are usually sent by email and are successful when they trick targeted users into:

 - Entering login information to a fake website (e.g. a fraudulent bank login page)

 - Clicking an unsafe link

 - Transferring money to an overseas bank account